drgmr/t8bar/README.md

 A Screen Sharing touch bar utility.

+## State

+Relatively simple but arguably bad code is working - this was mostly an experiment of building something that's actually useful using Rust.
+Code improvements and bug fixes will come - eventually.

 ## Usage

 Create your configuration file with local hostnames and GitHub names of your mates, run the binary and enjoy.

 In `~/.config/t8bar/config.json`:
 ```json